ajtadeo/birdie-booker/README.md

 1. Go to [Pushover](https://pushover.net/) and create an account.
 Note the user key displayed on your account dashboard.
 2. Create an application "Birdie Booker".
 Note the application key displayed on the application dashboard.
 3. Install Pushover on your mobile device and login.
+4. (Optional) In the application dashboard, create a subscription to allow multiple people to join the app.
+In later steps, use the group key instead of the user key.

 ### Server
 1. Install python3 and [Chrome](https://www.google.com/chrome/) for web scraping on your machine